priyankamuniraju/grub-bank-old/README.md

 Pre-requisite : Java 11, a client like POSTMAN or browser to hit the application end points.

 Steps :
-1. Open your terminal
-2. On your terminal navigate to a desired location on your machine where you want to place the project (eg : cd Documents)
+1. Open your terminal and navigate to a desired location on your machine, where you want to place the project (eg : cd Documents)
 3. Here execute the command : git clone https://github.com/priyankamuniraju/grubbank.git
 4. Navigate to the project(grubbank) folder (eg: cd grubbank)
 5. Run the command : ./gradlew bootrun